FactomProject/factom-docs/cli/includes/_make entry.md

 ## Make a Factom Entry
-Once you have created your first Factom chain and noted the ChainID you are ready to make your first entry!
+Once you have created your first Factom chain and noted the ChainID, you are ready to make your first entry!
 Writing an entry in Factom costs 1 Entry Credit.

 First, [Run FF](#run-factom-federation).